Give Us a Call 309-634-1983

 Financial Independence

 We know that each of our residents will have specific challenges and backgrounds when it comes to each of these parts of their life history.
 Our staff will respect the obstacles you may face and recommend a course of action for you to realistically get the schooling and job you desire.
-We want to be with you on both of these journeys and will provide you the necessary resources and materials to succeed.
+We want to be with you on both of these journeys and will provide you with the necessary resources and materials to succeed.

 Finally, a resident’s future–as well as their children’s–rests on responsible financial management.
 You can receive information about debt reduction, credit building, and more as a resident here.
 We also assign residents a Financial Planner, a person who will help you budget with goals in mind, including: